 This ease is in part because the peanut butter in the recipes holds the cookies together so well.
 Yet, we are going to try to skip that.
 Time to learn how!

 1 – No Bake, Just a Little Cooking

 One of the easiest ways to make no-bake cookies without peanut butter is to cook some of the ingredients in a sauce pan.
 Boiling the sugar, butter, milk and cocoa powder for a few minutes allows the mixture to thicken and the sugar to crystallize.

-This thick, hot batter is then dropped onto a sheet pan (view some of our favorites) and allowed to cool.
+This thick, hot batter is then dropped onto a sheet pan and allowed to cool.
 Voila!
 Cookies are done!
 No peanut butter needed!
 Add some oats to the mix and you’ll have even heartier cookies.

 Try boiling maple syrup and then stirring in some shredded coconut and letting the mix cook until it is thick.
 Drop the hot batter onto a sheet tray and you will soon be eating some of the most delicious two ingredient cookies you have ever tried.

 Since you skipped the oven, these cookies only take about 5 minutes to make.
 This is the kind of recipe I love!